webdevotion/grunt-respimg/README.md

 # grunt-respimg

-> A responsive image workflow for optimizing and resizing your images
+**A responsive image workflow for optimizing and resizing your images.**

+This plugin will:

+* Efficiently resize PNGs, JPEGs, and non-animated GIFs to widths that you specify
+* Rasterize SVGs to PNGs at widths that you specify
+* Optimize all your input and output images (PNGs, JPEGs, GIFs, and SVGs)

+The output images should be visually indistinguishable from those output by Photoshop’s *Save for web…*, but with smaller average file sizes.

-Heavily indebted to (and portions borrowed liberally from):
+This plugin is heavily indebted to (and has portions borrowed liberally from):

 * [grunt-responsive-images](https://github.com/andismith/grunt-responsive-images),
 * [grunt-svg2png](https://github.com/dbushell/grunt-svg2png),